These delicious, from-scratch, fudgy, one-bowl red velvet brownies come together quickly to produce a really delicious dessert!

 Step 3 - Add the white and brown sugar to the chocolate-butter mixture and beat in until mostly dissolved.
 This may require a bit of additional heating in the microwave or over low heat.

 Step 4 - Add in the eggs.
-Beat on medium speed for 3 to 5 minutes.
+Beat on medium speed for 3 to 5 minutes using an electric hand mixer.
+Or really whisk vigorously by hand for several minutes.

 NOTE - The vigorous whisking helps the brownie develop a crackly tops.